Select Page

 Vocalizations are not the only way chipmunks communicate with each other.
 They also do so through body language.
 They have various postures that they use to portray both dominance and submission.

-In friendly encounters such as mating, they touch noses.
+In friendly encounters such as mating, these rodents touch noses.
 This is a show of affection to members of the opposite sex.

 They may also sniff each other’s cheeks or necks.
-Chemical information is essential during the mating process, and they can be spotted sniffing each other regularly.
+Chemical information is essential during the mating process.
+Due to this, chipmunks can be spotted sniffing others’ rears.

-They can often be seen sniffing the hind as the anal glands produce some secretions.
-These secretions determine if a female chipmunk is ready to mate.
+The reason why they do this is that the anal glands produce some secretions.
+These secretions can determine if a female chipmunk is ready to mate.

 Chipmunks indicate aggression differently.
 When they become aggressive, they give a variety of visual clues.
 These can be flattened ears, sudden, jerky movements, and fluffed tails.
 Chasing each other can also be a show of hostile behavior.